-Another popular option is Firebase.
-Firebase is the most popular mobile back-end as a service not only because of price but also because it's available on a plethora of devices.
-But beware, on the surface, it seems really appealing but we would hesitate when recommending it for projects that might scale.
+Firebase is the most popular mobile backend as a service not only because of its price but also because it's available on a plethora of devices.
+Specifically, its Cloud Firestore is a NoSQL cloud database for both client and server-side development.
+Firebase incorporates features from both Firestore and Google Cloud (GCP) On the surface, it seems really appealing but you should think carefully before using it for certain projects.
 If you want to learn how to do real-time database integration in a web browser and you don't want to introduce apps where you have to create a lot of extra code in order to access data, Firebase is a great way to go about it.

-We know we're leaving you with a lot of information, so as a final tip, we wanted to add this piece of advice--when considering any storage solutions, check to see if there are any big companies using it.
-The best backend for your iOS app needs to be something that's rock solid and stable and gets a lot of support, just check out what the big guys are doing.
-You can be sure that the companies with a lot of money to spend will have taken the time to research and vet these solutions so you can consider anything they are using, a little bit safer than an under-researched option.
+We know we're leaving you with a lot of information, so as a final tip: When considering any solution, check to see if there are any big companies using them.
+The best backend for your iOS app needs to be something that's rock-solid and stable and gets a lot of support, so it’s worth checking out what the big players are doing.
+You can be sure companies with a lot of money to spend will have taken the time to research and vet these solutions, so as a general rule their choices will be a little bit safer than an under-researched option.

 Whatever you choose, remember, if you need to pivot, do it early.
 Don't do it when it's too late.
-If you feel like your data isn't a good fit for whatever you end up, make the change as quickly as you can because you're not going to want to be burnt out by constantly trying to get your data to fit in particular space.
+If you feel like your data isn't a good fit for what you’re using, make the change as quickly as you can to avoid burning out constantly trying to get your data to fit.